Abdominal Radiology MRI Track

 This track's broad, in-depth curriculum covers all fundamentals of body magnetic resonance imaging.

-Your clinical time includes training in the following:
+Your clinical time in MRI (10 four-week blocks) includes training in the following:

 - GI tract MRI.
 MR enterography, MRI staging of rectal cancer and perianal fistulas, and MR proctography.